 The association pursued national recognition and CAO was formally constituted with the proclamation of a federal act to incorporate the Canadian Association of Optometrists on June 30, 1948.

 The Act provided the structure and framework for CAO that continues to be relevant today.

 The Canadian Association of Optometrists (CAO) is the national voice of optometry in Canada, representing 85% of optometrists.
 Founded in 1941 and formally incorporated in 1948, the CAO works with its 10 provincial member associations within a federated framework.

 The CAO is dedicated to collaboratively advancing the highest standard of primary eye care through the promotion of optimal vision and eye health, in partnership with all Canadians.

-Doctors of Optometry are independent primary health care providers and represent the front line of vision health.
+Optometrists are independent primary health care providers and represent the front line of vision health.
 The eye health and good vision of the public are the prime responsibilities of Canada’s optometrists, who:

 - specialize in the examination, diagnosis, treatment, management and prevention of disease and disorders of the visual system, the eye and associated structures